jfass/tkk/README.md

 # asetniop-keyboard

 This is my chorded keyboard project.
-If you don't already know, a chorded keyboard is a keyboard that makes use of combonations of keys pressed at the same time (a chords) rather than individual keypresses for typing.
+If you don't already know, a chorded keyboard is a keyboard that makes use of combinations of keys pressed at the same time (a chords) rather than individual keypresses for typing.
 (It could be said that qwerty is chorded: Using chords like 'shift'+'A' for a capital 'A' or 'ctrl'+'V' for commonly found paste functions, but this misses the heart of the thing.)

 ![Imgur](http://i.imgur.com/ffweqWb.jpg)